3D Experiences

 A 400 sq. ft. privacy zone housing restrooms and guest amenities.

 The overall experience has multiple types of connection points built in since the studio provides access to professionally led ceramics classes, free day use programs, seasonal workshops, and a storefront with handmade products ready for purchase.
-Customers and visitors of any skill level can enjoy making objects by either starting projects from scratch with fresh clay or utilizing pre-fired bisqueware that’s ready for glazing.
+The final design presents an immersive environment where visitors can learn, create, and explore in a space that feels welcoming and intuitive.